ats4u/titaniumcore/README.markdown

 so powerful as modern browsers in 2013.
 This is the reason I have invented an asynchronous processing framework in JavaScript.

-Since I published it to my website, a number of applications use Titaniumcore.
+Since I published it to my website, a number of applications adopt Titaniumcore.
 I did not expect such many people use my library.
 Indeed, it was so exciting for me but this library was merely written to implement simple and small applicatons not for any enterprise-like large systems which may refer a number of libraries at same time.

 When you apply Titaniumcore.js in a larger project, I think the most serious problem which the library causes is function name conflict which is caused by